The questions you ask a real estate agent when selling a house are crucial.

 But it’s not.

-And in most cases, the property sells for a far lower price than it would have if the agent was only representing the seller.
+And in most cases, the home sells for a far lower price than it would have if the agent had been only representing the seller.

-The realtors who have a higher than average number of sales where they represented both the seller and buyer (compared to other agents in the same area) are the agents who prioritize a higher commission above a higher selling price.
+The realtors who have a higher-than-average number of dual agent sales are the agents who prioritize a higher commission above their clients’ best interests.

-And it’s why we consider this the most important part of our screening process when matching local listing agents with sellers.
+And it’s why we consider this a critical part of our screening process when matching a seller with a top local listing agent.

-But very rarely will we recommend a realtor who has represented both the seller and buyer in more than 10% of their sales.
+But very rarely will we recommend a realtor who has represented both the seller and buyer in the same transaction in more than 10% of their sales.

 And you shouldn’t hire them if the answer you get is anything higher than that.